HaoLi111/HaoLi111/README.md

 Hi, this is Hao.
-I work on agentic system and foundation models.
+I work on agentic systems and foundation models.

 My Google scholar is https://scholar.google.com/citations?user=tDsQ2agAAAAJ&hl=en, most focus on ML+Bio and interpretations of large models.
 I like to throw information theory and other applied maths, stats into the works (although I am not always lucky).
 If you really have nothing to do, read my papers.